Families with a child who has attention deficit disorder (ADHD)

 constant prodding from parents, siblings, and teachers to achieve more and

 improve performance levels.
-Frequently, children with ADD are punished for
+Frequently, children with ADHD are punished for

 their behavior even though their disorder leaves them with no alternative courses